-- FAO report, Development of a Framework for Good Agricultural Practices, Rome (2003) (In the text)
+- FAO report, Development of a Framework for Good Agricultural Practices, Rome (2003) [Google Scholar]

-- Leech, N. L., Barrett, K. C., Morgan, G. A. SPSS For Intermediate Statistics: Use and Interpretation, Lawrance Erlbaum Associates Publishers, Manwah New Jersey (2004) (In the text)
+- Leech, N. L., Barrett, K. C., Morgan, G. A. SPSS For Intermediate Statistics: Use and Interpretation, Lawrance Erlbaum Associates Publishers, Manwah New Jersey (2004) [Google Scholar]

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.